-If an employee is formally assigned to work in a higher classification on a temporary basis for greater than three (3) consecutive weeks, the employee shall be compensated for all hours worked in the higher classification at a rate which is at least five percent (5%) above their pay step, but such pay increase shall not exceed ten percent (10%) and not to exceed the top step of the pay range for all hours worked in the higher classification.
-In the event a non-exempt employee is assigned to act in a classification that is exempt from overtime, the employee shall retain all special pays of their non-exempt classification and shall receive compensation for hours worked over forty (40) hours in the designated FLSA workweek on an hour for hour basis, at the regular rate of pay.
+If an employee is formally assigned to work in a higher classification on a temporary basis for greater than three (3) consecutive weeks, the employee shall be compensated for all hours worked in the higher classification at a rate which is at least five and one-half percent (5 1/2%) above their pay step, but such pay increase shall not exceed eleven percent (11%) and not to exceed the top step of the pay range for all hours worked in the higher classification.
+In the event a non-exempt employee is assigned to act in a classification that is exempt from overtime, the employee shall retain all special pays of their non-exempt classification and shall receive compensation for hours worked over forty (40) hours in the designated FLSA workweek on a hour for hour basis, at the regular rate of pay.
 Such pay shall be paid or credited to the employee's compensatory time off balance at the discretion of the Department Head or designee.

-Acting assignments are not intended to exceed six (6) months unless extraordinary circumstances warrant an extension as recommended and approved by the Director of Human Resources.
-Under no circumstances shall an acting assignment exceed one (1) year nor shall it be considered a reclassification or a promotion.
-Employees on acting assignment obtain no property rights in the acting assignment and may be returned to their regular position at any time.
+Acting assignments are not intended to exceed six (6) months unless extraordinary circumstances warrant an extension as recommended and approved by the Human Resources Director.
+Under no circumstances shall an acting assignment exceed (1) one year nor shall it be considered a reclassification or a promotion Employees on acting assignment obtain no property rights in the acting assignment and may be returned to their regular position at any time.